 Ease of Cleaning

-The Moby earned a 9 of 10 for ease of cleaning.
-This score is the high for metric because the entire thing being machine washable and tumbles to dry.
+The entire thing being machine washable and tumbles to dry making it one of the easiest options to clean.
 Being able to throw a carrier in the dryer is rare, and it is a huge benefit because it means less downtime with no carrier.
 The Moby is also easy to clean on the go should you little one spit up or have a blowout.
 A quick scrub in a sink and air drying will let you stay on the go with only a short interruption.

 — Juliet Spurrier, MD and BabyGearLab Review Team